-The Georgia College Work-Study Program provides additional opportunities for students secure campus employment.
-Qualifications are the same as for the College Work-Students Program, and a single application allows the applicant full consideration for either program.
+The Georgia College Work-Study Program provides additional opportunities for students to secure campus employment.
+Qualifications are the same as for the College Work-Study Program, and a single application allows the applicant full consideration for either program.

 VETERANS SERVICES